-IT consultants, project managers, software developers, and others whose work directly impacts a client’s bottom line are at risk of E&O lawsuits.
-That means they’ll likely pay more for this insurance policy.
+IT consultants, project managers, software developers, and others whose work directly impacts a client’s bottom line are at a higher risk of E&O lawsuits.
+This means they’ll likely pay more for their insurance policy.

-For example, a software developer could miss a bug in a client program.
+For example, suppose a software developer is developing a program for a real estate company, but misses a bug.
 When the bug surfaces and crashes the client’s system for three days, the client could sue to recover lost profits and other costs.

 Consultants and others who provide expert advice face similar risks.
 If your recommendations don’t produce the desired results, you could also be taken to court.

-It’s easy to save money on your E&O policy without compromising on coverage.
-For instance, you can:
+It’s easy to save money on your omissions insurance policy without compromising on coverage.

 A good risk management strategy to reduce E&O claims includes:

 You can’t eliminate risk.
 If that were possible, insurance companies would be out of business.
-But risk management helps you sidestep common pitfalls that lead to insurance claims and higher errors and omissions (professional liability) insurance costs.
+But risk management helps you sidestep common pitfalls that lead to liability claims and higher errors and omissions (or professional liability) insurance costs.

 TechInsurance is a trusted insurance expert for small businesses, including contractors and consultants, with extensive knowledge of the IT sector.
 We help business owners compare quotes from top-rated providers, buy policies, and manage coverage online.